llafuente/language-spec/spec/language/type-system.md

 That means casting from `i8` to `i16` it's allowed, the other way around is not.
 Also signed to unsigned casting is disallowed.

-Some types are immutable (readonly), that means that it's memory won't change after the first initialization.
-Those type creates a foundation to build those that can be muted.
-A good example are: `istring` or `iarray`.
+Types are built in functionality layers from *inmmutable* (`readonly`) to *static* (mutable but can't grow) to *dynamic*.
+A good example is `string` or `array` types both has the three layers.

-The language also exposes a heavy type introspection `types information` at runtime.
+The language also exposes a heavy type introspection, `types information` at runtime.
 And it also generate a fair amount of function to manipulate types.
 See: [Types at runtime](./introspection.md)

-A variable or a type can have a static value as it's type.
+A variable or a type can have a static values as it's type.
 This is how we support `tagged unions`.

 ```language